pnp/action-cli-login/README.md

-# action-cli-login
+# Office 365 CLI Login
 GitHub action to login to a tenant using Office 365 CLI.

 ![Office 365 CLI Login](./images/cli-login.png)

-This GitHub Action (created using Docker container) uses [Office 365 CLI](https://pnp.github.io/office365-cli/), specifically the [login command](https://pnp.github.io/office365-cli/cmd/login), to allow you log in to Office 365.
+This GitHub Action (created using typescript) uses [Office 365 CLI](https://pnp.github.io/office365-cli/), specifically the [login command](https://pnp.github.io/office365-cli/cmd/login), to allow you log in to Office 365.

 ## Usage
 ### Pre-requisites